unfoldingWord/unfoldingWord.github.io-old/pages/content/tcc.md

-<blockquote>Everyone who believed was of one heart and soul, and no one said that any of the things that belonged to him was his own, but <strong>they had everything in common</strong>... <em>and there was not a needy person among them</em>. —Acts 4:32,34</blockquote>
+> Everyone who believed was of one heart and soul, and no one said that any of the things that belonged to him was his own, but **they had everything in common**... *and there was not a needy person among them*. —Acts 4:32,34